bandohq/create3-proxy/CONTRIBUTING.md

-# Contributing to React Bando
+# Contributing to Bando OS

-🎉 Thank you for your interest in contributing to React Bando! 🎉
+🎉 Thank you for your interest in contributing to Bando OS! 🎉

 We welcome contributions from everyone.
 By participating in this project, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).